 BHS 496 Fieldwork in Health

 Assists students in completing an independent internship experience related to a student's career interest in health.
 Faculty assist students in contextualizing learning accomplished in core major courses to professional practice and in gleaning a meaningful understanding of their internship to facilitate career development and preparation.
-BHS 496 Policy
+See the BHS 496 Policy.

 BHS 495 Health Studies Senior Portfolio